Pull to refresh

 Overview

-Maryland just became the latest battleground in a national fight to protect firefighters from cancer.
-Starting January 1, 2026, every Maryland county with a self-insured health plan must provide free cancer screenings to professional firefighters—no copays, no deductibles, no excuses.
-The law, named for former Delegate Jimmy Malone who died of brain cancer after decades in the fire service, targets ten cancer types that kill firefighters at dramatically higher rates than the general population.
+Maryland became the latest battleground in a national fight to protect firefighters from cancer when the James Malone Act took effect January 1, 2026, requiring every county with a self-insured health plan to provide free cancer screenings to professional firefighters—no copays, no deductibles, no excuses.
+The law, named for former Delegate Jimmy Malone who died of brain cancer in December 2024 after decades in the fire service, targets ten cancer types that kill firefighters at dramatically higher rates than the general population.
+The same month Maryland's law launched, President Trump's signature on the Honoring Our Fallen Heroes Act expanded federal death benefits to families of firefighters who die from occupational cancer—putting the federal government's stamp on what firefighters have been saying for years: cancer is a line-of-duty death.

 This isn't just another healthcare mandate.
 Firefighters face a 9% higher cancer diagnosis rate and 14% higher cancer death rate than other Americans, with some cancers—like mesothelioma—hitting them at double the normal rate.
-In 2022, the World Health Organization's cancer agency finally upgraded firefighting to its highest hazard classification: Group 1, carcinogenic to humans, the same category as tobacco and asbestos.
+In 2022, the World Health Organization's cancer agency upgraded firefighting to its highest hazard classification: Group 1, carcinogenic to humans, the same category as tobacco and asbestos.
 Now states are racing to answer a question with billions in workers' comp costs hanging in the balance: Should governments pay to find cancer early, or wait until firefighters file disability claims?
+Maryland chose prevention.
+Massachusetts nearly doubled its screening numbers in 2025, reaching a record 1,400 firefighters.
+Texas will follow in June 2026.
+Arizona expanded benefits to retirees in January 2026.
+Meanwhile, new research published in January 2026 revealed that PFAS "forever chemicals" contaminate every piece of firefighter gear tested, adding urgency to the screening push as scientists develop simple wipe tests to detect invisible carcinogens on protective equipment.

 Key Indicators